BIDMCDigitalPsychiatry/LAMP-platform/docs/consortium_guidelines.md

 The LAMP Platform is open source, but please note that in order to receive the following benefits you **must** be a consortium partner.

-Users can purchase a LAMP Consortium membership starts at $5000 per year to become a consortium partner without access to Cortex, our data analysis pipeline.
+Users can choose to enroll in a LAMP Consortium membership to become a consortium partner by reaching out to team@digitalpsych.org.
+There are multiple tiers of membership with option to include access to Cortex, our data analysis pipeline.
 The guidelines and principles below outline the benefits and expectations of a consortium membership:

 ## ① **Support**